geoffrey1900/ExampleMod/README.md

 # Garbage Can

-This is the definition on retarded
+This is the definition of retarded